 During this two-and-a-half year course you will learn the operational requirements of a veterinary practice, veterinary nursing duties, anatomy, physiology and genetics, animal health, wellbeing and husbandry, supporting the supply of veterinary medicines, supporting veterinary anaesthesia and preoperative and post-operative nursing care.

 You will spend one day a week on campus and the remaining four days in the workplace with your employer.
-There are also two block weeks per year of study.
+There will also be occasional block weeks throughout the course.

-You will have access to all the animals in our animal management centres including mammals, fish, aquaria, birds and exotics e.g. iguanas.
+Having access to all the animals in our animal management centres including mammals, fish, aquaria, birds and exotics.